Getting started with CARLA

-Download the latest release from our GitHub page and extract all the contents of the package in a folder of your choice.
+First of all, download the latest release from our GitHub page and extract all the contents of the package in a folder of your choice.

 CARLA requires two available TCP ports on your computer, by default 2000 and

 2001.
-Make sure you don't have a firewall or another application blocking those
+Make sure you don't have a firewall or another application blocking

 the simulator with the command-line argument

 -carla-port=N, the second

 port will be automatically set to